SherG/cool-iron/blog/ai-content-developments.md

 <img src="https://res.cloudinary.com/icecloud7/image/upload/f_auto/v1691863141/fireflies-ai-example_ekpx8s.png" >
 <small><em>Above: Right-click and magnify to see the detail in this Fireflies.ai document.</em></small>

-> Start by identifying problems worth solving in your business.

 There are plenty of ways to improve performance and gain efficiencies in customer support with new AI capabilities too.